-In the 1920s, a group of psychologists in Germany developed a series of theories of visual perception.
-The Gestalt principles – or Gestalt Theory, as it's also known – form the basis of many design rules we follow today.
+In the 1920s, a group of psychologists in Germany developed a series of theories of visual perception known as the Gestalt Principles, or Gestalt Theory.
+Along with systems such as grid theory, the Golden Ratio and colour theory, the Gestalt Principles form the basis of many design rules we follow today.

-That's why it's important for graphic and web designers to learn the principles.
+It's important for graphic and web designers to learn these principles.
 If you understand what they tell us about how we perceive visual objects and their arrangements, you'll be able to create a more coherent design that will better connect with your audience.

 What is Gestalt Theory?